 - Myelogram, in which your orthopedist injects a special dye into your spine.
 The dye colors your nerves and shows if they are being squeezed by the vertebrae.

-Treatment options will vary depending on the severity of your spinal stenosis pain.
+Treatment options will vary depending on the severity of your pain.
 Our experienced surgeons at MedStar Orthopaedic Institute will walk you and your family through your options and help you determine the best treatment for your needs.
-Conservative options for spinal stenosis treatment involve:
+Conservative treatment options involve: